dhchenx/rsnltk/README.md

 1. Make sure you install Python 3.6.6+ and PIP environment in your computer.
 Type `python -V` in the Terminal should print no error message;

-2. Install our [PyPI package](https://pypi.org/project/ner-kit/) `ner-kit` (version>=0.0.5a1) for binding the `Stanza` package via `pip install ner-kit==0.0.5a1`;
+2. Install our Python-based [ner-kit](https://pypi.org/project/ner-kit/) (version>=0.0.5a2) for binding the `Stanza` package via `pip install ner-kit==0.0.5a2`;

-3. Then, Rust environment is also installed in your computer.
+3. Then, Rust should be also installed in your computer.
 I use IntelliJ to develop Rust-based applications, where you can write Rust codes;

 4. Create a simple Rust application project with a `main()` function.